-The precrash and postcrash coordinate system is defined with the vehicle unloaded (no occupants) on a level floor.
+The precrash coordinate system is defined with the vehicle unloaded (no occupants) on a level floor.
 The plane of the ground is used to define the X-Y plane, and the two end points on the centerline of the roof are used to define the X-axis (Figure 4).
-The same axis marks are used after the crash to reestablish the coordinate system.
+Coordinates of three marked reference points on the non-struck-side vehicle structure are recorded precrash in order to establish the postcrash coordinate system.